dmd-program/dmd-100-sp18/projects/open_design/define-product-pitch.md

 1. Your Name
 2. Date
 3. Title
-4. Description of existing toy:
+4. Description of existing toy type:
    1. Toy name or type (choose one)
       * Human or animal figures
       * Architectural models